gazebosim/gz-msgs/tutorials/cppgetstarted.md

 This tutorial describes how to get started using Ignition Msgs with C++.

-We will run through a simple example that populates a message and print it.
+We will run through a simple example that populates a message and prints it.
 Start by creating a bare-bones main file using the editor of your choice.

 ```{.cpp}